-- Proposal Writing: An Interactive Exploration of Grant-Seeking from Hawai‘i Trusts and Foundations: This full-day workshop introduces basic techniques in researching grants, enhances skills in proposal writing for foundation funding and gives participants hands-on experience in preparing and reviewing a proposal.
+- Good Grantsmanship: This workshop introduces basic techniques in researching grants, enhances skills in proposal writing for foundation funding and gives participants hands-on experience in preparing and reviewing a proposal.
 Topics include the history of foundations in Hawaii and current trends in philanthropic giving (local and national); strategies for finding the fit with funders; how to put together a proposal and proposal package; and criteria funders employ when evaluating proposals.

 - Advocacy 101: Are you ready for the legislative session?
 Is your voice — and that of your members, clients and community — being heard in the policy-making process?
 This half-day training will help you get started!
 This training is designed for 501(c)(3) nonprofit staff, board members, and volunteers who are new to policy advocacy or who need a “refresher” on the basics.

 - Nonprofit Compliance 101: This half-day workshop introduces and demystifies the various types of initial and ongoing compliance requirements necessary to maintain a tax-exempt organization.
 Topics include formation, licenses and exemption, state and federal administrative, governance and tax requirements, and fundraising and financial compliance.